stsoiasue/Belly_Button_Diversity_Dashboard/README.md

     ![dropdown](Images/dropdown.png)

-* A PIE chart that uses data from the `/samples/<sample>` and `/otu` routes to display the top 10 otu values for a given sample and adjusts based on the selection from the dropdown
+* A PIE chart that uses data from the `/samples/<sample>` and `/otu` routes to display the top 10 otu values for a given sample

     ![pie_chart](Images/pie_chart.png)